SCIInstitute/SCIRun/docs/dev_doc/SCIRun5ModuleGeneration.md

 The header is also where the ports are named and the datatype is declared.
 It is important for the name of each port to be unique, including all the inputs and outputs.
 The datatype of each port is specific when the port is declared and named.
 This declares the datatype expected by the port and can be a subset of the port tag type, e.g., DenseMatrix instead of Matrix.
 However, it can be better to do this within the module to control the exception.
 If there is a UI with the module in question, the state variables may be needed to pass data between the module and the UI.
-State variables will need to be declared here as public (see Section [4.3](#43-connecting-ui-to-the-module) for an example).
+State variables will need to be declared here as public (see Section [Connecting UI to the Module](#connecting-ui-to-the-module) for an example).
 The `setStateDefault` function is how the default state variables are set.
 If there is no UI and therefore no state variables, this function can be set to empty in this file (`virtual void setStateDefaults() {};`)  and omitted from the .cc file.

 #### Module Code File